csmutz/apache_tcp_info/README.md

 # mod_tcpfingerprint

-A module that retrieves connection tcp fingerprinting data from kernel (SAVED_SYN and TCP_INFO) and makes it available for logging and environment variables for scripts.
+A module that retrieves connection tcp fingerprinting data from the Linux kernel (SAVED_SYN and TCP_INFO) and makes it available for logging and environment variables for scripts.
+Since SAVE_SYN is Linux specific, this is Linux only.

 This module will instruct the kernel to SAVE_SYN on all apache Listen sockets (all incoming connections).
+In some cases the kernel does not preserve SYN packets--ex. if a SYN flood causes SYN cookies to be used.

 ## Progress